vghpe/vghpe.github.io/content/unlisted/2025-10-01-male-nipple.md

 **Instructions**:
 - Jump or bump the nipple to increase sensation
+- Edge close to the pain threshold but avoid crossing it.
 - Return Home 🟨 to tweak values
-- Plant Trees 🌲 to help increase bump-ins
+- Plant Trees 🌲 to increase bump-ins
-- Don't cross your clients pain thresholds
 - Recover the nipple by spending ❤️